 Yes.
 The Tax Court is a court of record.
 This means that everything that happens in court will be recorded.
 The Tax Court contracts with an independent reporting company who records the entire trial.
-Because the reporter recording the trial is not a Tax Court employee, you should not leave any documents with the reporter.
+The reporter recording the trial is not a Tax Court employee, so do not leave any documents with the reporter.
 You can obtain more information about the typewritten record of the trial (Transcript) under the section "After Trial".